mkner/robo-pid/docs/index.rst

 basic-pid
 *********

-A Python PID controller for discretized time calculations
+A Python PID controller for discretized time.

 Basic PID is a classic PID controller that is easy to use, works and does the job.